What is Knee Replacement Surgery?

 An average stay at the hospital for Arthroscopic Knee Surgery is 1 to 4 days.
 An intravenous line (IV) in the arm vein is generally created for serving fluids and medicines during and immediately after the operation.
 The skin where the cut will be done must get rid of any skin hair.
 The knee surgery approximately takes 1 to 4 hours.

-Both the total knee replacement surgery and partial knee replacement are done by spinal anaesthesia.
-Usually, few partial knee replacements are done by spinal/epidural anaesthesia as well.
-With this procedure below waist part will become numb.
+Both the total knee replacement surgery and partial knee replacement are done by spinal anesthesia.
+Usually, few partial knee replacements are done by spinal/epidural anesthesia as well.
+With this procedure below the waist part will become numb.

 After surgery care

 The doctor usually makes you stand on your feet within 1-2 days of the operation.
 The first few weeks to a couple of months depending on the patient’s condition can go upon crutches, cane, or walker.

 Within a month, generally the primary recovery is done and the patient can experience significant improvement in flexibility and pain.